Breeding Populations of Threatened Birds in Human Care

 The members of the Mariana Avifauna Conservation (MAC) Program, including the National Aviary, work to develop techniques to capture, acclimate, hold, transport, and breed in human care all of the bird species found in the CNMI.
 Together, we work to develop populations of selected species in human care that can be used as a source population for possible reintroduction back to Guam or islands in the CNMI where brown tree-snakes have been controlled or eradicated.

 Cooperating with MAC and the Association of Zoos and Aquariums (AZA) since 1984 when the National Aviary first received Guam Rails for breeding purposes, the National Aviary has participated in cooperative management programs for four MAC Program species.
-These include the Bridled White-eye (Zosterops conspicillatus), Golden White-eye (Cleptornis marchei), Mariana Fruit-Dove (Ptilinopus roseicapilla) and White-throated Ground-Dove (Gallicolumba xanthonura).
+These include the Saipan White-eye (Zosterops conspicillatus) also known as the Bridled White-eye, Golden White-eye (Cleptornis marchei), Mariana Fruit-Dove (Ptilinopus roseicapilla) and White-throated Ground-Dove (Gallicolumba xanthonura).

 In particular, National Aviary is focusing efforts and has made considerable progress in developing and documenting sustainable breeding protocols and husbandry techniques for the Saipan White-eye in our Endangered Bird Breeding Center.
 Since March 2015, the Saipan White-eyes at the National Aviary have displayed strong nest building, laying, and incubation behaviors, with a majority of the eggs being incubated to full or near-full term.
 We have had seven chicks hatch, which has resulted in 2 offspring being successfully parent-reared to fledging.